ntenney/volttron-docker-full/README.md

 its name.

 # Example below
-$ docker build -t eclipsevolttron/volttron:<some tag> --build-arg install_rmq=false --no-cache  .
+$ docker buildx build -t eclipsevolttron/volttron:<some tag> --build-arg install_rmq=false --no-cache  .

 # Create and start the container that has runs Volttron
 $ docker-compose up